How To Make Your Coloring Pages Look Better ( Make Them Look Realistic)

 Blending Stump

 When coloring with pencils, crayons, and pastels.
-You can use a blending stump to blend your colors together, this is also a great way to fill in any remaining white specks you may have your paper.
+You can use a blending stump to blend your colors, this is also a great way to fill in any remaining white specks you may have on your paper.
 A blending stump also has a pointed end so it works well to control where your colors go.
-To keep your blending stump sharp you can use a pencil sharper or some blending stumps you can peel away layers to sharpen it.
+To keep your blending stump sharp you can use a pencil sharpener or some blending stumps you can peel away layers to sharpen.

 Colorless Blender

 Another way to blend your coloring page is to use a colorless blender.
-Most colored pencil producers make their own brand of these, they contain the same waxes as which they use in their color pencils, but have no color pigment added.
+Most colored pencil producers make their brand of these, they contain the same waxes that they use in their color pencils but have no color pigment added.
 This should be used as the last step of your coloring process.
 Because the added wax from the coloring blender will make it difficult to add any additional colors to the coloring page.

 Blending with Oils

-How To Make Your Coloring Pages Look Better ( Make Them Look Realistic) You can enhance your blending even more by adding a lubricant like a baby oil, petroleum jelly and/or Gamsol.
-These work great with pencils, crayons and pastels, just like using the blending stick.
+You can enhance your blending even more by adding a lubricant like baby oil, petroleum jelly, and/or Gamsol.
+These work great with pencils, crayons, and pastels, just like using the blending stick.
 The addition of any of these oils smooths out the colors.
 To apply the oils you can use a cotton Q-tip, but keep in mind the Q-tip does tend to leave strands of cotton on the page.
-So you can always use a blending stump to avoid those stray cotton bits also these as I said before they are great for controlling where the colors.
+So you can always use a blending stump to avoid those stray cotton bits also as I said before they are great for controlling the colors.

 The baby oil adds a smooth sheen to any coloring page.
 Make sure whichever you choose, only use a small amount, because you are adding moisture to paper.
 Also, if you plan on using one of these oils for blending be sure your paper can stand up to the wet additions, to avoid tears.
 These oils are affordable and can be easily found at most stores.
-However, Gamsol you will have to purchase at an art store, because this is an artist grade oil.
+However, Gamsol you will have to purchase it at an art store because this is an artist-grade oil.

 Filling White Spots